CabezasGonzalezJavier/SimpleTabBar/README.md

 # About
-  This is a simple example how to make TabBar
+  This is a simple example how to make TabBar for all version
 # Requirements

     - Android Studio